gianpierodiblasi/LogicalCircuit/README.md

   - input:
     - startName: the name of the starting node (STRING)
     - isStartSource: true if the starting node is a source in the connection (the information exits from this node), false otherwise (the information enters in this node) (BOOLEAN)
-    - startIndex: the index of the starting node; used to indentify the input position if the starting node is an operator, -1 if the starting node is not an operator (INTEGER)
+    - startIndex: the index of the starting node; used to indentify the input position if necessary (INTEGER)
     - endName: the name of the ending node (STRING)
     - isEndSource: true if the ending node is a source in the connection (the information exits from this node), false otherwise (the information enters in this node) (BOOLEAN)
-    - endIndex: the index of the ending node; used to indentify the input position if the ending node is an operator, -1 if the starting node is not an operator (INTEGER)
+    - endIndex: the index of the ending node; used to indentify the input position if necessary (INTEGER)
   - output: NOTHING
 - *isConnectionValid(startName, isStartSource, endName, isEndSource)*: checks if a connection is valid
   - input: